 Want to keep your holders loyal?
 Then you can harness the power of utilities to reward them for staying sticky.

 Using the segmentation functionality of a platform like Tropee, you can get to grips with who your holders are, what they’re up to, and reward them accordingly.
-Build special utilities for holders who have owned tokens for more than a month.
-Create more for those who have held their tokens for two months or more.
+Build special utilities for holders who have owned your digital assets for more than a month.
+Create more for those who have held theirs for two months or more.
 Tell your holders that if they don’t list their tokens on OpenSea then great things are coming their way.
 Get them excited and keep them engaged.

 Check out Starbucks for inspo - the coffee giant is rewarding holders of its inaugural NFT collection with a wealth of free stuff - from drinks to merch.
 And the longer you’re a holder, the most benefits you get.